• visual identity

 10. Once initiated, a communication has to convey a message.
 It can be aggressive, unpleasant or irritating, but it should never be meaningless.
 We just don't have the time.

 11. Still we need advertising and design.
 We need to announce and sell things, and make them presentable, pretty.
 Why won't we do it in a rational, modern way?
-It’s not anymore such an alien concept to recycle and reduce the use of packaging and other unnecessary things.
+Recycling and reducing our propensity to generate trash is universally accepted as an existential necessity.
 To consume less, even if we can afford more.

 12. So let’s clean up our visual/mental space as well.
 Reduce the overload.